Algebras with a negation map: Introduction

-In all of these instances, there is a set $\tT$ of main interest (e.g., the max-plus algebra but not taking $a+a = a$, the symmetrized max-plus algebra, or a hypergroup), together with a special operation resembling negation (the switch map or the hypernegative in the latter two cases), but its intrinsic algebraic structure is not sufficient for satisfactory investigation, necessitating many algebraic results to be formulated and proved on an ad hoc basis.
-The situation is clarified significantly by tying $\tT$, often via an embedding, to a semigroup $(\overline{\mathcal A},+)$, actually a $\tT$-module, (such as supertropical, symmetrized, or power set) with a richer structure studied in accordance with well-known techniques from universal algebra.
-In fact $\tT$ is almost never closed under addition, so much of its theory depends on understanding $(\overline{\mathcal A},+)$, even though our ultimate interest lies in $\tT$.
-Our objective here is to provide a uniform algebraic structure for these various instances, and we hope the theory is just at its beginning, listing areas for further investigation in \S\ref{ques}.
+In all of these instances, there is a set $\tT$ of main interest which we call the set of \textbf{tangible elements}, (e.g., the max-plus semialgebra but without $a+a = a$, the symmetrization, or a hyperfield), together with a special operation resembling negation (the switch map or hypernegation in the latter two cases).
+Its intrinsic algebraic structure is not sufficient for a full investigation, necessitating many algebraic results to be formulated and proved on an ad hoc basis.
+The situation is clarified significantly by tying $\tT$ to a $\tT$-module $(\mathcal A,+)$ with a richer structure, often via an embedding, studied in accordance with well-known techniques from universal algebra.
+Due to the fact that $\tT$ is almost never closed under addition, much of its theory depends on understanding $(\mathcal A,+)$, even though our ultimate interest lies in $\tT$.
+In many instances, $\tT$ is a multiplicative monoid, although we keep open the option that $\tT$ has different structure, possibly nonassociative, for example with Lie multiplication.